Why study Mechatronics and Autonomous Systems at Liverpool John Moores University?

 - graduation (gown hire etc)

 There are many ways to fund study for home and international students.
 From loans to International Scholarships and subject-specific funding, you'll find all of the information you need on our specialist funding pages.

-Where will my MEng in Mechatronics and Autonomous systems take me?
+Where will my BEng(Hons) in Mechatronics and Autonomous Systems with Foundation Year take me?

 Quite literally anywhere in the world.
 All of industry now uses industrial automation systems, whether the company is involved in manufacturing or process control.
 Modern automobile production would be impossible without the robots, CNC machines and automated test equipment that make sure the sub-assemblies the human workers bolt together, fit properly and work as intended.

 Robotics and autonomous systems are a red-hot topic now, with the move toward self-driving automobiles, which will almost certainly be upon us in the next few years.
 This will be the biggest change in transport since the invention of the "horseless carriage".

 Student Futures - Careers, Employability and Enterprise Service